 The following information was submitted by several UN agencies reviewed in the report to provide additional context and data.

-How United Nations High Commissioner for Refugees (UNHCR) Scored on Our Report Card
+How United Nations Development Programme (UNDP) Scored on Our Report Card

-What UNHCR Is Doing to Support Women and Girls in Crisis
+What UNDP Is Doing to Support Women and Girls in Crisis

 UNDP has made Gender Equality and Women’s Empowerment (GEWE) a strategic priority, developed sufficient institutional guidance and tools to mainstream gender in the program cycle and established an accountability system to track its performance.
 UNDP is now developing the corporate structures to better support GEWE in crisis prevention and response through a new Gender and Crisis Facility, which will help to support better measurement of disaggregated indicators, among other things.

 As reported in UNDP’s Annual Reports on its ongoing Gender Equality Strategy (2017–2021), UNDP continues to make progress to advance Gender Equality in crisis settings in the following areas: